codi0/prototypr/README.md

 \Prototypr\Dom       # DOM helper class, using css selectors to transform html
 \Prototypr\Form      # Form helper class, to build forms programatically
 \Prototypr\Html      # HTML helper class, to build common elements programatically
+\Prototypr\Meta      # Parses meta data for a class, function, method or property
 \Prototypr\Model     # Provides a base model to deal with CRUD operations
 \Prototypr\Orm       # A simple query store of models by ID or other WHERE conditions
 \Prototypr\Platform  # Checks the platform the code is run on (E.g. in WordPress context, uses $wpdb)